Sam hiking Mount Washington

 $ Shop a sun hoodie for your next outdoor adventure here!

-Gloves & Hiking Poles (optional):
+Bring Gloves & Hiking Poles (Optional):

 Climbing gloves aren’t required for this hike, but they can be extremely helpful for difficult parts of the hike.
 It depends on what trail you decide to take at the top, but for some, you’ll need to scale some rocks, and gloves can be helpful to protect your hands from wear and tear.
 If you already own a pair, I would suggest bringing them.

 Hiking poles are also a viable option to bring on this hike to take some strain off of your legs.
 They can also provide additional balance when scaling uneven or unsteady rocks.
+As you can see in the picture above, I could’ve benefitted from both!

 Pack Adequate Hydration & Food: